Chiropractor’s Guide to Google Business Profile Listings

 Simply put, your Google listing can help drive new traffic to your website or encourage potential patients to contact you to ask questions or schedule an appointment.
 Your listing can help bring in new patients.

-Having a Google My Business listing also gives you extra credibility.
+Having a Google Business listing also gives you extra credibility.
 When someone is searching for a chiropractor in their area, they’ll see your listing, and know that you’re a professional in the area.
 This can mean the difference between someone choosing to come in for an appointment or heading over to a competitor.

-Now that you know what Google My Business is, let’s talk about how to get your business listed.
+Now that you know what Google Business is, let’s talk about how to get your business listed.

 How to Claim Your Chiropractic Business Listing on Google

-In order to take advantage of the benefits of Google My Business, you first have to claim your chiropractic office’s listing.
+In order to take advantage of the benefits of Google Business, you first have to claim your chiropractic office’s listing.
 There are two ways to do this:

-Google My Business
+Google Business

-If you want to claim your listing directly through the Google My Business platform, you’ll need to either sign into your Google Account or create one.
+If you want to claim your listing directly through the Google Business platform, you’ll need to either sign into your Google Account or create one.

 From here, you can enter the name of your chiropractic office, and click “Next.”